 Also of interest is that Columbus has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.32% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Columbus telecommute to their jobs.
+Overall, about 7.32% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Columbus in 2010 was $23,318, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $93,272 for a family of four.
 However, Columbus contains both very wealthy and poor people as well.